Every few weeks I try to write an update, for those who like to stay in touch!

 While looking for an apartment, all our stuff started making it’s way into stacks and piles in the old living room.

 That’s Vivian is the little circle, after our van dropped us off “as close as possible” (i.e., a block away from our new apartment)… in the rain… next to a construction site… on a really busy road… Well, we and the “bunk bed” and various other things made it into the apartment, but one could hardly have picked a worse place and time.

 Eventually, piles become boxes, waiting for moving day.
 On the right, you see our only storage space (a tiny “bedroom”), and the “bunk” we use to give us extra storage space.
 (HK apartments rarely have closets, so HK people can’t believe the vast “walk-ins” and attics they see in American movies.)

 Thursday night, another relative blessed us with a visit during a 18-hour layover.
 We took Jayma to several of the places we’d taken her mother in Feb 2016 (see http://wp.krigline.com/2016a-blog/)

 Here’s a Google map to show you what I was looking at from the plane [next photo], namely the top part of Hong Kong Island, and the Kowloon peninsula.
 We live and work in the center of the latter (can you find that spot on the arial photo?).
 There’s a white block in the middle that shows 2 km (1.25 miles), just to give you some idea of scale.

-As we flew into China on Friday, I couldn’t believe the view of HK below!
+As we flew into China from Hong Kong, I couldn’t believe the view of HK below!
 I grabbed my iPhone6 and got some wonderful photos of “home.”
 (Write to me if you want a bigger image.)